Techno3600/New-Years-Eve-Fireworks-Minecraft/README.md

 - This plugin requires TitleAPI (included in zip)
 - This plugin has only been tested on the latest version
 - This plugin sets the time to night ONLY for the individual player (the actual server's time is not set to night)
+- Command has a cooldown of 10 seconds to protect server lag (only affects non-OPs)
 - All firework damage is disabled while this plugin is active (however Firework Collision Damage still works)